 SEO vs. AEO vs. GEO: Definitions, Key Differences, and Why They All Matter

-Understand how SEO, AEO, and GEO help your brand rank in search results, appear in AI answers, and earn citations in generative AI responses — so you’re visible everywhere customers search.
+Understand how SEO, AEO, GEO, and now AAO help your brand rank in search results, appear in AI answers, and earn citations in generative AI responses so you’re visible everywhere customers search.

 Yext